Jo has been an ITU nurse at the London North West NHS Trust for 14 years. She obtained her RN at University College London Hospital.

 In cases that are mild to moderate, the immediate withdrawal of alcohol should prevent further damages with a gradual recovery of liver function, however, lifelong abstinence is essential.

-Liver transplant may be required in severe cases, 3 out of 4 people with cirrhosis of the liver, who have liver transplant, lives for at least five years following transplant and many lives much longer.
+A liver transplant may be required in severe cases, 3 out of 4 people with cirrhosis of the liver, who have a liver transplant, live for at least five years following transplant, and many live much longer.